josephsl/addonUpdater/readme.md

 * Braille Extender
 * WeatherPlus

+IMPORTANT NOTES:

-IMPORTANT: this is a proof of concept add-on.
+* This is a proof of concept add-on.
 Once the [relevant feature is included in NVDA][2], this add-on will be discontinued.
+* If the new add-on updates specify a compatibility range (minimum and last tested NVDA versions) and if the NVDA version you are running does not fall within the compatibility range, ad-don updating will not proceed.

+## Version 19.04

+* Requires NVDA 2019.1 or later.
+* When installing add-on updates, both minimum and last tested versions will be checked.

 ## Version 19.01